Resonant Inc. Expands Strategic Partnership with Murata Manufacturing Co., Ltd., the World's Leading RF Module and Filter Provider

 Resonant's XBAR® Technology to be Leveraged Across Additional Bands

 AUSTIN, Texas, Oct.
-6, 2021 /CNW/ -- Resonant Inc. (NASDAQ: RESN), a provider of radio frequency (RF) filter solutions developed on a robust intellectual property platform, designed to connect People and Things, has expanded its multi-year commercial partnership with Murata Manufacturing Co., Ltd., the world's largest RF filter manufacturer, for the development of 5G XBAR® RF filters.
+7, 2021 /PRNewswire/ -- Resonant Inc. (NASDAQ: RESN), a provider of radio frequency (RF) filter solutions developed on a robust intellectual property platform, designed to connect People and Things, has expanded its multi-year commercial partnership with Murata Manufacturing Co., Ltd., the world's largest RF filter manufacturer, for the development of 5G XBAR® RF filters.

 The expanded agreement targets RF filter designs utilizing Resonant's proprietary XBAR® technology across additional bands.